hligaty/darabonba-sdk-framework/README.md

 2. Change `scope`|`name`|`package`|`namespace` in both `Darafile` files.
 3. Modify the `hligaty:SDK` of `sample/.libraries.json` to the `scope:name` configured in `SDK/Darafile`.

+## Release development kit

+The repository integrates github workflow.
+When a version is released, [release.yml](.github/workflows/release.yml) will be executed to automatically build the development kit into the released version

 ## SDK template structure

 A generated Darabonba SDK Template repository contains the following content structure: